Alsaahir/alx-low_level_programming/0x0C-more_malloc_free/README.md

 1-string_nconcat.c is a function that concatenates two strings.<br />
 2-calloc.c is a function that allocates memory for an array, using malloc.<br />
 3-array_range.c is a function that creates an array of integers.<br />
+100-realloc.c is a function that reallocates a memory block using malloc and free.<br />